eProsima/Fast-DDS-docs/docs/notes.rst

   and didn't take history depth into account.

 It also has the following improvements:
-* Vendor FindThreads.cmake from CMake 3.14-rc2 to help with sanitizers.
+* Vendor FindThreads.cmake from CMake 3.14 release candidate to help with sanitizers.
 * Fixed format of gradle file.

 Some other minor bugs and performance improvements.